Timed Metadata: SCTE 35-based content replacement¶

 When the original livestream contains ads and SCTE 35 markers are

-inserted to allow for these ads to be replaced, the markers also have a use
+inserted to allow for these ads to be replaced, the markers also have

-to use the events signaled in
+be configured to use the events signaled in

-EventStream to fire beacons to gather
+EventStream to fire

-metrics for the ads in the original livestream.
+beacons to gather metrics for the ads in the original livestream.

-There is an important concern among broadcasters about the legacy devices impact : It is important to maintain compatibility with the existing device population.
+There is an important concern among broadcasters about the legacy devices impact.
+It is important to maintain compatibility with the existing device population.
 By using a single-period manifest the legacy devices can simply ignore the additional ad signaling.